 Employers are responsible for work permit applications.
+Work permits are held by the company and not the employee, so the employee cannot use the permit to work for another company.
 A company wishing to employ an expatriate must obtain government approval before proceeding to apply for a work permit on behalf of a foreign worker.
 A formal request for approval is called a Letter of Announcement or Surat Pemberitahuan (SPT), or Implementation of Employment Contract Agreement Letter or Surat Perjanjian Pelaksanaan Pekerjaan (SPPP), and is sent to the Indonesia Investment Coordinating Board (BKPM).

 The employer must also submit a Manpower Utilisation Plan for a Foreign Worker or Rencana Penempatan Tenaga Kerja Asing (RPTKA).